 I have explained the importance of having an optimized XML sitemap in a previous post, for Image SEO purposes you can further enrich your sitemap to provide information about your images or use a dedicated image sitemap.

-If you choose to include images in your existing sitemap, you can use the example below as guide:
+If you choose to include images in your existing sitemap, you can use the example below as a guide:

 If you use Yoast SEO to generate the XML sitemap, images are already included so you don’t need a separate sitemap for images.